 As we mentioned previously, the appropriate gummy smile correction will depend on what’s causing it.
 Options include:

 - If the underlying reason for excessive gingival display is mild and due to the jaws or teeth, it can sometimes be fixed with orthodontics alone to shift the bite into the correct position and make the gums appear less prominent.
 When we perform gummy smile treatment in Olathe and Overland Park, we often use braces or Invisalign or braces along with temporary anchorage devices (TADS), which are little titanium implants that are anchored into the bone above the teeth to provide a stable, immovable point from which to apply force.
-They’re sort of like headgear that’s placed inside of the mouth.
+They are sort of like headgear that’s placed inside of the mouth.
 It might sound scary but don’t worry, the procedure is very simple and, as the name implies, they’re only temporary.

 - For moderate to severe jaw protrusion, the best course of action is orthognathic surgery, or jaw surgery, combined with orthodontic treatment.
-An oral surgeon will recontour the upper jaw so that it’s the correct size and then move it upward into its ideal position before securing it with plates and screws.
+An oral surgeon will recontour the upper jaw so that i’s the correct size and then move it upward into its ideal position before securing it with plates and screws.
 This is done under general anesthesia and requires a hospital stay.
-Dr. Moon works closely with his patients’ oral surgeons for a comprehensive approach and we typically kick-off the process with a round of braces for a year or so, followed by surgery and then finish with another year of orthodontic treatment to lock the bite.
+Dr. Moon works closely with his patients & oral surgeons for a comprehensive approach and we typically kick-off the process with a round of braces for a year or so, followed by surgery and then finish with another year of orthodontic treatment to lock the bite.
 While jaw surgery does have a lengthy recovery time and carries a higher gummy smile correction cost than some other options, it will create dramatic results.

 - Veneers or crowns can make the teeth appear longer and improve the tooth-to-gum ratio if the teeth are too short thanks to wear or genetics.